 The Masters and Specialist Degree in School Psychology is offered under the auspices of the Department of Psychology.
 Eastern is located in Charleston, Illinois, a city with a population of about 20,000.
 For those interested in a quiet setting, a wide variety of university activities, and close academic support, Eastern is an excellent choice.
 The Department of Psychology has 15 full-time faculty, about 400 undergraduate majors, and about 45 graduate students.
 The Department has a diverse faculty, reflecting many different viewpoints and orientations.
 Eastern's Department of Psychology offers Masters and Specialist Degree in School Psychology and a Master of Arts Degree in Clinical Psychology.

 The School Psychology program is designed to provide high quality education and training to prepare competent school psychologists for meeting the educational and personal adjustment of children and adolescents in public and private schools.
-Based on the scientist-practitioner model, students develop skills in research, assessment, prevention, academic and behavioral intervention, consultation with school professionals and parents, program development, and staff training.
+Based on the scientist-practitioner model, students develop skills in research, assessment, prevention, academic, psychological, and behavioral intervention, consultation with school professionals and parents, program development, and staff training.